redhat-cop/infra.leapp/README.md

 To learn more, contact Bob Mader <[bob@redhat.com](mailto:bob@redhat.com)>.

-I'm [presenting](https://red.ht/bobtalk) at Red Hat Summit, May 23-25 in Boston.
+I'm [presenting](https://red.ht/bobtalk) at Red Hat Summit 2023, May 23-25 in Boston.
 Let's connect there!

 ## Licensing